Microdon mutabilis: Adults

-Mi. mutabilis exhibits remarkable crypsis with its sister species, Mi. myrmicae in the adult stage.
+Microdon mutabilis exhibits remarkable crypsis with its sister species, Mi. myrmicae in the adult stage.
 Mi. mutabilis adults are tentatively indicated to be distinguished from Mi. myrmicae by being 10 mm or longer (adult Mi. myrmicae are said not to exceed 10 mm).
 However, both species’ body length ranges between 9-11 mm.
 Both Mi. myrmicae and Mi. mutabilisare distinguishable from other Microdon species by the rust-red scutellum.
 The scutellum has small scutellar spines.
 The dorsum of the head and thorax is clothed in light-golden hairs.
 The femurs are black, whereas the tibiae are covered in light beige hairs and the tibiae and tarsomeres are a rusty orange similar to the scutellum.
 The wings are between 6–9 mm in length.
 The antennae are elongate and the abdomen ranges from grey to black.
 The male genitalia are figured by Doczkal and Schmid (1999).